iossifovlab/gpf/userdocs/user_interface/gpf_user_interface.rst

    Figure 1

+.. _dataset_description_ui:

 Dataset Description
 -------------------

 The “Dataset Description” provides a high level description of the dataset.
 The description can contain the reason for building the dataset, its size and scope, its rules for access and usage, details of the technology used to generate the phenotypic and genotypic data, and relevant references.

+.. _genotype_browser_ui:

 Genotype Browser
 ----------------